 All healthcare in Switzerland is paid for by health insurance.
-The system is semi-private, with only some public funding for healthcare for claimants of Swiss social security, although if you are claiming social security you still need to purchase it.
+The system is semi-private, with only some public funding for healthcare, such as for claimants of Swiss social security - although if you are claiming social security you still need to purchase it.
 Through your health insurance, you are able to choose what level of medical care you will receive.
 This includes what type of ward you will stay in and whether you will be able to select your own doctor.

 Types of hospital care in Switzerland

 Swiss hospitals are all privately run.
 They are funded by payments made by patients or through health insurance.
 While all offer a high standard of care, each hospital has its own specialisms.
 The type of care you receive and the facilities on offer depend on your insurance policy.

 General wards in Swiss hospitals are facilities that are shared between patients.
 This usually involves two to four patients sharing accommodation while in hospital.
 This is the basic level of care which must be provided to all patients with basic health insurance.
 This level rarely offers the opportunity to choose your own doctor or where you can go for treatment unless requested as part of your insurance package.

 Semi-private admission for hospitals in Switzerland

 Semi-private care means you share your accommodation with one other person while in hospital.
 This level of care is more expensive than general admission and must be specified when applying for supplemental health insurance.
 At this level, it is likely that you will be able to choose your doctor and place of treatment.

 The highest level of care that you can receive in Switzerland is private admission to hospitals.
 At this level, you will receive a private room and be able to choose which doctor treats you.
 With private admission, you may also have access to other benefits, such as a larger selection of meals and wellness facilities.